-Determining the reasons for and goals of a loyalty programme aimed at end buyers, or an incentive programme aimed at sales intermediaries, are the first two and the most important elements in the process of creating a loyalty programme.
-It also includes the stage of defining the target group, selecting the nature (type) of programme to be created and defining the measurement tools, as well as setting specific result indicators.
+Determining the reasons for and goals of a loyalty programme aimed at end buyers, or an incentive programme aimed at sales intermediaries, are the two of the most important elements in the process of creating a loyalty programme.
+It also involves defining the target group, selecting the nature (type) of programme to be created, selecting the measurement tools, and setting specific result indicators.

-How do you build a good loyalty programme?
+How can you build a good loyalty programme?

-Organising a loyalty programme is a process during which it is necessary to identify a number of variables that will determine the shape of the programme.
-These include determining:
+Organising a loyalty programme is a process where it is necessary to identify a number of variables that determine its shape:

 - Reasons for organising the loyalty programme,